Gary C. Dahle, Attorney at Law

 Therefore, the Applicant should be prepared to present to the judge a certified copy of the minor child‘s birth certificate.

-M.S. § 259.10 states that no minor child's name may be changed without both parents having notice of the pending application of change of name, whenever practicable.
+M.S. § 259.10 states that no minor child’s name may be changed without both parents having notice of the pending Application for a Name Change of a Minor, whenever practicable.

 Therefore, the Applicant will be required to show proof that the non-applicant parent has been notified of the Application for a Name Change of a Minor, in some legal manner.